codingMustache/codingMustache/README.md

 ## Joke of the Day

-Did you hear about the cow who jumped over the barbed wire fence?
-It was udder destruction.
+I thought about going on an all-almond diet.
+But that's just nuts.

 ## Daily Trivia

-What is the name of Layer 7 of the OSI model?
+How fast is USB 3.1 Gen 2 theoretically?
- 1. Application
+ 1. 1 Gb/s
- 2. Present
+ 2. 8 Gb/s
- 3. Network
+ 3. 10 Gb/s
- 4. Session
+ 4. 5 Gb/s

 <details>
   <summary>Answer</summary>
-  Application
+  10 Gb/s
 </details>